sensedeep/sensedeep/README.md

 To start using SenseLogs, you need to add an AWS cloud credential to enable read-only access to your AWS CloudWatch Logs.

 Your credentials are stored locally, in your browser cache and accessible only to the SenseLogs application in your browser.
-The credentials are only provided to the AWS SDK running in your browser and are not transmitted or shared with any other party.
+The credentials are only provided to the AWS SDK running in your browser and are not transmitted or shared with any other party other than AWS.

 ![SenseLogs Add View Image](https://raw.githubusercontent.com/sensedeep/senselogs/master/images/cloud-add.png)

-Your AWS cloud credentials can be any AWS IAM access key and secret access key.
-If you wish, you can restrict the access rights granted to SenseLogs by creating a dedicated IAM user and access key with the policy:

 ```
 {